 Just as Christian social ethics encourages planting signs in this world of the coming reign of God in our care of one another, so also it encourages planting signs in this world of the renewed earth.
 Since the first Earth Day recycling has become a way of life, people are making an effort to clean up after themselves, stores are trying to reduce their use of plastic containers, automobile emissions have been reduced, homes and businesses are trying to reduce their use of energy, there is increasing interest in renewable sources of energy, and governments are mandating cleaner ways of extracting coal and oil from the ground.
 There’s a long list that could be made.
 But three general principles would seem to be in order.

 First, as the psalmist says, “The Lord is King, let the earth rejoice.”
 There is One who stands over the earth as its Creator, Redeemer, and Sanctifier, and the earth itself is happy and grateful for God’s rule.
 Christianity rejects any pantheism that regards the earth as divine; the earth cannot save itself any more than we humans can save ourselves.
 Creation depends on the grace of its Creator for its preservation and renewal.
 We are summoned to worship the Creator, not the creation.
 But we can behold God’s glory in the creation.
 As the Jesuit poet Gerard Manley Hopkins put it, “The world is charged with the grandeur of God.”
 To spoil the creation is to diminish God’s glory.

 Second, the agency most responsible for dealing with the environmental crisis is government because modern technology, industry, and urban life is too big to be regulated by individuals or groups.
-We may be subjects of a divine King, but we are citizens of worldly states and our voices need to be heard in the political arenas—not because we each have all the answers but because collectively, in our deliberations, we might come up with some solutions to the environmental crisis that can be acted upon.
+We may be subjects of a divine Ruler, but we are citizens of worldly states and our voices need to be heard in the political arenas—not because we each have all the answers but because collectively, in our deliberations, we might come up with some solutions to the environmental crisis that can be acted upon.